 The PAW Puppy comes in small and medium sizes.
 Both sizes are suitable for small dogs of both genders and, possibly, okay for medium females.
 You can purchase a double small pack or a double medium pack.
 The doubles are a good bet.
 For larger dogs, you can attach multiple Potty Trainers together.

 The Porch Potty Premium Grass Litter Box For Dogs is a great solution for owners with a patio and a source for a hose that they can use for the potty.
 The Porch Potty is pretty large at 2 x 4 feet, the largest single potty we've seen.
 The potty has a high quality resin frame surrounding either a fresh grass patch or a high quality artificial grass patch that looks and feels a lot like real grass.
 You can choose either.
 Then you can install a drain hose or drain container and use a manual rinse or the Porch Potty sprinkler system.
 The potty is easy to use and easy to clean.
 The innovative design enables drainage to a container stored under the Porch Potty or to a drain hose.
 This is suitable for dogs from 5 to 120 lbs.
 You can buy it here and read reviews for the Porch Potty here.

 It will take some experimentation to see which product your dog will use and which works best for your lifestyle and pocketbook.
-But the investment of money, effort, and time you make to find a great indoor bathroom solution will definitely be paid back many times over by the freedom and convenience a indoor potty will provide for you and your family.
+But the investment of money, effort, and time you make to find a great indoor bathroom solution will definitely be paid back many times over by the freedom and convenience an indoor potty will provide for you and your family.

 Bonus Pet Care Potty Tips:

 If you have a fake grass potty, put some real outdoor grass or bark on top of your dog potty, better yet if it's peed on.